 Growing up in her mother’s pottery shop, Suzanne was always surrounded by the creative, entrepreneurial spirit.
 Suzanne was born and raised in Charlottetown, P.E.I.
 She completed the Travel & Tourism Management Diploma from Holland College in 2007 and went on to receive a Bachelor of Business Tourism from the IMC University of Applied Sciences in Krems, Austria in 2009.
 Over the past 10 years, Suzanne has worked in the tourism hospitality industry in France, Greece and the Cayman Islands.

 From a young age she began playing in clay, which eventually led to her pottery jewellery line appropriately titled The Potter’s Daughter.
 This features unique handmade pottery necklaces, earrings and rings.
-Suzanne apprenticed with her mother Daphne for 3 years and is now a full-time potter producing pottery year-round.
+Suzanne apprenticed with her mother Daphne for several years and is now a full-time potter producing pottery year-round.
+She became the owner of Village Pottery Inc. on July 1st, 2017.

-Suzanne is the digital marketing manager for Village Pottery and hosts training sessions with other small business owners on social media marketing and selling online.
-Suzanne is currently the President with the PEI Crafts Council and the event planner for Etsy Artisans of PEI Pop Up Markets.
+Suzanne is also the digital marketing manager for Village Pottery and hosts training sessions with other small business owners on social media marketing and selling online.
+Suzanne is the Etsy Artisans of PEI Team Captain and Event Planner as well as the Past President of the PEI Crafts Council.

 Crystal Stevens – Summerside, PE